andreagaspari/oauth-bridge/README.md

 }
 ```

-This keeps the `api_key_server` secret on the remote site's server.
+This preserves `api_key_server` on the remote backend.

 ## Alternative flow (browser POST)

-If the remote site posts `site` and `api_key_server` directly from the browser, the API key will be exposed in the page markup — this is not recommended for production.
+If the remote site posts `site` and `api_key_server` directly from the browser, the server secret is exposed in page markup and should be avoided in production.

 ## Callback on the remote site (WordPress example)

-After exchanging the code for tokens, the bridge auto-submits a form POST to the remote site's callback endpoint.
-For WordPress the endpoint used in the example is:
+The Bridge will deliver tokens to the client via POST.
+Example endpoint in WordPress:

 ```
 /wp-admin/admin-post.php?action=imm_google_business_profile_api_oauth_callback
 ```

-POST fields sent:
+POST fields delivered by Bridge (at minimum):
 - `access_token`
-- `refresh_token` (if present)
+- `refresh_token` (if provided by the provider)
+- `_wpnonce` (if the client supplied one at start)

+Client responsibilities:
-- `_wpnonce` (optional)
+- Verify `_wpnonce` if present using `wp_verify_nonce()`.

-The remote site should validate the nonce (if used), store tokens securely server-side, and avoid exposing tokens to clients or logging them.
+- Accept server->server POSTs that include a valid server secret (if implemented).
+- Store tokens securely server-side (options, encrypted storage, or DB) and do not expose tokens in logs or UI.

 ## Refresh token

-Endpoint: `POST /auth/{provider}/refresh`
+Endpoint: `POST /auth/{provider}/refresh` with `site`, `api_key_server`, and `refresh_token`.

-Body (form or JSON): `site`, `api_key_server`, `refresh_token`

-Response: provider JSON (or an error object)
+Response: provider JSON with a fresh `access_token` and expiry info.

 Example cURL:
 ```bash
 curl -X POST https://oauth-bridge.example/auth/google/refresh \
   -d "site=https://example.it" \